 Please email proposals and all inquiries to: firstname.lastname@example.org

 Presenters are invited to submit drafts of their papers for possible publication in FEDERAL HISTORY, SHFG’s journal, in print and online: http://shfg.org/shfg/publications/federal-history-journal

 The SHFG Annual Meeting will be held in the Robert C. Byrd Center on the campus of Shepherd University.
 SHFG has reserved blocks of rooms at two nearby hotels.

 Bavarian Inn (http://www.bavarianinnwv.com/).
-The room rate is $95 for Thursday, April 4, and $125 for Friday and Saturday, April 5–6.
+The room rates are $95 for Thursday, April 3, and $125 for Friday, April 4, and Saturday, April 5.
 The hotel is a 10-minute walk from the conference center.
 Please mention the SHFG meeting when calling to make a reservation.
 Cutoff date for reserving at the hotel rate is March 4, 2014.